cefn/lauf/README.md

 <sub><sup>Logo - Diego Naive, Noun Project.</sup></sub>
 <br>

 Lauf is an approach to define your application state and business logic separately from your UI code.
-It provides utilities to accelerate common patterns and steps out of your way.
+It offers utilities for patterns in Typescript to define and monitor event sequences and immutable state.
+Then it steps out of your way.

 <hr>